About Heleleikeoha Falls

 The Blue Pool (also known by its Hawaiian name as Heleleikeoha Falls or Helele’ike’oha Falls as well as Blue Angel Falls) could very well be one of the more scenically located swimming hole waterfalls that we’ve seen.

-On our first visit, the falls seemed to be typically light flowing.
-That was because we happened to see the falls just two days after a rain storm from the remnants of a hurricane.
+That said, we happened to see the falls just two days after a rain storm from the remnants of a hurricane.
 So I’d imagine any higher flow than this would probably render it in a more flooded state (and thus be unsafe for swimming).

 Now in recent memory (seemed like since 2007), the Blue Pool had become a very controversial place.
 Basically, there were locals who were unhappy with the amount of visitation (including the accompanying litter, pollution, noise, traffic, etc.) and became vigilant about preventing new visitors from coming in.